mdrobisch/roseguarden/README.md

 - `git fetch --all`
 - `git reset --hard origin/master`

+Noe switch to the `server`-directory:

+If some new external pip-modules are introduces in a version you need to reload the `requirements.txt`.

+- `sudo pip install -r requirements.txt`

 In addition a migration of the database is required, use roseGuarden.py.

 - `sudo python roseGuarden.py db migrate`